 Comparing the candidate BFIs identified for milk and cheese intake in the products as well as in the biofluids may actually help deciphering the relative contribution of both microbial processes: molecules derived from processing of the milk matrix by the human microbiota should not be detected in the dairy products but should be detected in humans after the ingestion of both milk and cheese.
 On the other hand, molecules derived from the fermentation of milk to cheese should only be found in cheese as well as after cheese intake, provided that the intestinal microbiota do not also contribute to the production of these compounds.
 This scenario is, however, likely to take place for some of the metabolites.
 However, clarifying the contribution of each of the two microbial transformations to the formation of such metabolites would request the use of a fermented food product having not undergone additional modifications, which is not the case with cheese making as this process removes whey proteins.
-Of note, we have already provided direct evidence for such dual microbial processing activity by following a range of indoles in
+Of note, we have already provided direct evidence for such dual microbial processing activity by following a range of indoles in milk and yoghurt as well as in blood after the ingestion of these dairy products.70

 The kinetics analysis of the three potential BFIs for the intake of dairy products showed a rapid increase in plasma concentration levels within the first hour after the test meal with a maximum after 4 to 6 h.
 In contrast, the single BFI identified in plasma for soy-based drink increased only after 4 h to reach its maximum after 6 h.
-Given that these molecules are exclusively present in either the animal or plant matrix, it is not clear whether the different postprandial kinetics are due to differences in the release of the precursor molecules from the food matrix or during subsequent steps (i.e., digestion, modification by the microbiota, intestinal absorption, liver metabolism), indicating a slower assimilation of molecules derived from the plant matrix.^{71,72} The analysis of a larger number of molecules would be necessary to provide convincing evidence for different postprandial kinetics in blood between the dairy and soy matrices.
+Given that these molecules are exclusively present in either the animal or plant matrix, it is not clear whether the different postprandial kinetics are due to differences in the release of the precursor molecules from the food matrix or during subsequent steps (i.e., digestion, modification by the microbiota, intestinal absorption, liver metabolism), indicating a slower assimilation of molecules derived from the plant matrix.
+71,72 The analysis of a larger number of molecules would be necessary to provide convincing evidence for different postprandial kinetics in blood between the dairy and soy matrices.